ansibleguy76/ansibleforms/README.md

 ## Modify the .env.development (or .env.production) to your needs
 - enable https if needed and set the certificate
 - update forms path and log path
-- set ansible path
-- set awx connection details
 - set mysql server connection details
 ## Modify the forms.json to your needs
 The `forms.json` file describes all your forms in a json format.
 It must be available in the server application.
-By default it's under `/server/persistent`, but if you choose to run this application containerized, then the file is best fit on a mountpath or persistent volume.
-So set the location of the `forms.json` file correctly in the environment file.
-In the file, make the proper changes, refer to the wiki documentation for all details.
+By default the webapp will search under `/server/persistent` In the file, make the proper changes, check the wiki documentation for all details.

 - add categories
 - add roles